-Reaction to ‘how do I write a book in x days’ is often discouraging: ‘Never write a book with a deadline as small as 30 days!’
+When someone asks ‘how do I write a book in x days?’
+Writers’ reactions are sometimes discouraging.
+‘Never write a book with a deadline as small as 30 days!’
 Says one Quora user.
-Some of the reasons people cite for why you shouldn’t write a book in 30 days include:
+Reasons you shouldn’t attempt to write a book in such a small time-frame include:

-- Calculate how many words you write per minute: Use a free words-per-minute checker such as Typing Speed Test (the average person who takes the test writes between 28 to 33 words per minute, according to the website’s data).
+- Calculate how many words you write per minute: Use a free words-per-minute checker such as Typing Speed Test.

-- Keeping in mind that you will also need to pause from time to time to think what happens next in a scene you’ve outlined, halve your word count per minute.
+- Keeping in mind that you will also need to pause from time to time to think what happens next, halve your word count per minute.
 If you can type as fast as 60 wpm, take 30 as your base rate.

 - Work out how many words you write per hour: If you can write 30 per minute, you can write approximately 1800 words per hour (assuming you don’t stop to edit or rest).
 Factor in resting time for a more conservative estimate (e.g. 1000 words).